eerimoq/moblin/README.rst

 Ideas/plan
 ==========

+- Integrate SRT stack.

+- Implement `SRTLA`_.

+- AV1 and/or HVEC codec (to complement H264).
+Sending less data is
+  important for stream quality and cost.

 - Notifications.
 Both visually and with sound.
 Sound most improtant probably.

-- Integrate SRT stack.

-- Implement `SRTLA`_.

 - Emoji chat.